Trail Blazers beat Spurs 121-116 after Popovich’s ejection

 The Spurs stormed to a 96-90 lead late in the third quarter behind a series of energy plays that drew thunderous cheers from the previously restrained crowd.

-Rudy Gay sparked the rally by blocking Lillard’s shot, which keyed a fast break that Aldridge completed with a dunk follow of DeRozan’s missed layup.
-Patty Mills then stole the inbounds pass from Whiteside and tossed in a layup ahead of two bewildered Blazers who didn’t see the steal.
-Mills’ layup put the Spurs up 92-88 with 3 minutes remaining in the third.
+”We’ve got to play the way we played after Pop got kicked out the full game,” DeRozan said. ”Fighting against bad calls, so many things out there, we just listened, went out there and played hard.”

-Bryn Forbes added 17 points and DeRozan and Gay added 16 apiece.
+Bryn Forbes added 17 points and DeRozan and Rudy Gay added 16 apiece.

 TIP-INS